sapegin/washingcode-book/manuscript/Become_a_code_scout.md

 # Become a code scout

-The (boy) scout rule states that we should leave the campground cleaner than we found it.
+The _campsite rule_ (previously known as _boy scout rule_) states that we should leave the campground cleaner than we found it.
 For example, if someone else has left garbage, we should take it with us.

 Same in programming.
 For example, we’re done with a task, running the linter before committing the changes, and notice that there are some warnings but not in the lines we’ve written or even changed.
 If it’s not a lot of work and won’t make the diff too big, we should fix these warnings, and make code cleaner for the next person who’s going to work with it.